JAYASREE24032006/Ex--8---Implement-the-AES-Encryption-and-decryption/README.md

-# EX8-Implement The AES Encrypption and Decryption
+# EX8 - IMPLEMENT THE AES ENCRYPTION AND DECRYPTION
-## Aim:
+## AIM :
-  To use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption.
+  To Implement Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption.

-## ALGORITHM:
+## ALGORITHM :
+### STEP 1 :
-  1. AES is based on a design principle known as a substitution–permutation.
+AES is based on a design principle known as a substitution–permutation.
+### STEP 2 :
-  2. AES does not use a Feistel network like DES, it uses variant of Rijndael.
+AES does not use a Feistel network like DES, it uses variant of Rijndael.
+### STEP 3 :
-  3. It has a fixed block size of 128 bits, and a key size of 128, 192, or 256 bits.
+It has a fixed block size of 128 bits, and a key size of 128, 192, or 256 bits.
+### STEP 4 :
-  4. AES operates on a 4 × 4 column-major order array of bytes, termed the state
+AES operates on a 4 × 4 column-major order array of bytes, termed the state

-## PROGRAM:
+## PROGRAM :
 ```
 #include <stdio.h>
 #include <string.h>